Velesey/pinger/README.md

 About pinger
 ======
-Very simple multipalatform program to ping one host and status in the system tray.
+Simple cross-platform program to ping one host and status in the system tray. Сan also reconnect to VPN.

 Compiling
 ======